maksimarefev/bridge/README.md

 ```
 ERC20Bridge
     swap
-      √ Should now allow to swap on insufficient balance (54ms)
+      √ Should not allow to swap on insufficient balance (69ms)
-      √ Should now allow to swap on insufficient allowance (40ms)
+      √ Should not allow to swap on insufficient allowance (46ms)
+      √ Should not allow to swap to the same network
-      √ Should emit Swap event event (49ms)
+      √ Should emit Swap event (68ms)
-      √ Should burn tokens (46ms)
+      √ Should burn tokens (61ms)
     redeem
-      √ Should not allow to redeem twice (64ms)
+      √ Should not allow to redeem twice (92ms)
+      √ Should not allow to redeem on non-target network (43ms)
-      √ Should not allow to redeem on wrong signer address
+      √ Should not allow to redeem on wrong signer address (49ms)
-      √ Should mint tokens (47ms)
+      √ Should mint tokens (61ms)

-    7 passing (1s)
+  9 passing (2s)
 ```
 | File               | % Stmts    | % Branch   | % Funcs    | % Lines    | Uncovered Lines  |
 |--------------------|------------|------------|------------|------------|------------------|